jessefilho/learnSymfony/README.md

 $ composer require --dev symfony/web-server-bundle

 # Starting the Web Server
-php bin/console server:start
+$ php bin/console server:start
+or
+$ symfony server:start

-#Open your browser and navigate to
+# Open your browser and navigate to
 http://localhost:8000/

 more: